Trick or Treat? The Frightening Threats to Bats

 An Invasive, Emerging Killer: White-Nose Syndrome

 U.S. bat populations have been declining at an alarming rate since the 2006 discovery of WNS in New York state.
-To date, the disease has been found in 31 states and five Canadian provinces and has killed more than six million bats.
-The Northeast, where bat population declines have exceeded 80 percent, is the most severely affected region in the country.
+To date, the disease has been found in 37 states and seven Canadian provinces and has killed more than six million bats.
+The Northeast, where bat population declines have exceeded 80%, is the most severely affected region in the U.S., although WNS is confirmed as far west as Washington state.

-The abrupt emergence and spread of WNS has impacted nine bat species so far, and if the current rate continues, WNS could threaten several of these species—including the federally endangered Indiana bat—with extinction.
+The abrupt emergence and spread of WNS has impacted 12 North American bat species so far.
+If the current rate continues, WNS could threaten several of these species with extinction, including the threatened Northern long-eared bat and two federally endangered species, the Indiana bat and gray bat.
 There is no known cure for WNS, and diseases among wildlife are difficult to stop once they’ve become established in free-ranging populations.

 However, studies by USGS scientists and collaborators provide critical information about WNS, which is used by natural resource managers to help preserve ecologically and economically valuable North American bat populations.